alexnjh/apan50-kube-demo/README.md

 ---

 ### DISCLAIMER
-The information contain here is meant for showcasing the different pod auto scalers and to deploy a simple LEMP stack application and is by no means production ready therefore please do not deploy it on production clusters.
+The information contained here is meant for showcasing the different pod auto scalers and to deploy a simple LEMP stack application and is by no means production ready therefore please do not deploy it on production clusters.

 ---